zollo/ansible-collection-zollo-windows/README.md

-# Ansible Collection: Windows DHCP
+# Ansible Collection: Windows Server [WORK IN PROGRESS]

-This repo hosts the `joezollo.dhcp` Ansible Collection.
+This repo hosts the `joezollo.windows.server` Ansible Collection.

-The collection includes a variety of Ansible content to help automate the management of DHCP in Windows Server.
+The collection includes a variety of Ansible content to help automate the management of Windows Server.

 ## Included content